inforion/kopycat/README.md

 1. Use Kopycat library manager

-    This case may required for dynamic loading modules from library.
+    This case may be required for dynamic loading modules from library.

-    1. Add run configuration as show in screenshot below:
+    1. Add run configuration as show in the screenshot below:

         IMG1

-    1. Start `kopycat-testbench` configuration and after successful start you will see the next log:
+    1. Start `kopycat-testbench` configuration and after successful start you will see the following log:

         ```log
         19:59:08 INFO   [ KopycatStarter.main            ]: Java version: 11.0.6